-- Developing collaborative delivery schedules with the supply chain to challenge the construction methodology, enabling additional elements of the work to be completed in parallel, delivering £m's in benefit. - Manufacturing Excellence - developing UK sovereign capability for high integrity manufacturing:
+- Developing collaborative delivery schedules with the supply chain to challenge the construction methodology, enabling additional elements of the work to be completed in parallel, delivering £m's in benefit.

-- [Manufacturing excellence: A look behind the scenes at SRP's specialist glovebox lines - CompeteFor](#) - Ansaldo Nuclear Ltd - Manufacture of the retreatment gloveboxes. - NIS Ltd - Manufacture of the repackaging gloveboxes. - Manufacturing Excellence - Collaboration. - AZ Armaturen - Valve design, prototyping, and manufacture. - Delivery of SCP's reception pumping tank. - Lifting partner - Mammoet (UK) Ltd. - Vessels transported in 2 sections when combined are 6m in height and 61m in diameter, weighing 16.5 tonnes, 3-day police escorted transport. - Excellent team collaboration, clear communication.
+- Manufacturing Excellence - Procured and fabricated first-of-a-kind high integrity products: - [Manufacturing excellence: A look behind the scenes at SRP's specialist glovebox lines - CompeteFor](#) - Ansaldo Nuclear Ltd - Manufacture of the retreatment gloveboxes. - NIS Ltd - Manufacture of the repackaging gloveboxes. - Manufacturing Excellence - Collaboration. - AZ Armaturen - Valve design, prototyping, and manufacture. - Delivery of SCP's reception pumping tank. - Lifting partner - Mammoet (UK) Ltd. - Vessels transported in 2 sections when combined are 6m in height and 61m in diameter, weighing nearly 16.5 tonnes, 3-day police escorted transport. - Excellent team collaboration, clear communication.